swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     public var sourceFiles: FileList
 }

-/// Represents a target describing a library that is distributed as a binary. public struct BinaryLibraryTarget: Target {
+/// Represents a target describing an artifact (e.g. a library or executable)
+/// that is distributed as a binary. public struct BinaryArtifactTarget: Target {
+    /// The kind of binary artifact.
+    public let kind: Kind

+    /// The original source of the binary artifact. public let origin: Origin

-    /// The library in the local file system. public var libraryPath: Path
+    /// The location of the binary artifact in the local file system. public var artifact: Path

+    /// Represents a kind of binary artifact. public enum Kind {
+        case xcframework
+        case artifactsArchive
+    }

+    // Represents the original location of a binary artifact. public enum Origin: Equatable {
+        /// Represents an artifact that was downloaded from a remote URL. case remote(url: String)

+        /// Represents an artifact that was available locally. case local
+    }
 }

 /// Represents a target describing a system library that is expected to be